pulpgrinder/passiflora/README.md

 Features:

-* Access to device location data
+* Access to device location data, cameras, mics, etc.
 * POSIX(-ish) file system
-* (soon) Access to cameras, mics, etc.

 What it *doesn't* do: